AlfredBr/AARCH64-SIMD/README.md

 The workload iterates a chaotic logistic-map function for each element of a generated float array.
 Chaotic math is branch-free but multiplies aggressively, making it a good fit for SIMD demonstrations.

+NOTE: This runs fine on my Intel i7-12700k CPU (8x32bit vector lanes) and the GPU code runs fine with my GTX3080 installed.

 ---

 ## How It Works